Noche Caliente

 Miller Outdoor Theatre, 6000 Hermann Park Drive, Houston, TX 77030

-Noche Caliente is sponsored in part by the City of Houston through the Miller Theatre Advisory Board, the National Association of Latino Arts and Culture (NALAC), and the Diaz Music Institute.
+Noche Caliente is sponsored in part by the City of Houston through the Miller Theatre Advisory Board, the National Association of Latino Arts and Cultures (NALAC), and Diaz Music Institute.

-A pioneering force in Latin music for over five decades, Pete Escovedo stands as one of the genre’s most influential and enduring artists.
-An East Bay native, his dynamic career has seamlessly bridged Latin jazz, salsa, rock, and Latin pop—shaping the sound of modern Latin music since the late 1960s.
+A pioneering force in Latin music for more than five decades, Pete Escovedo stands as one of the genre’s most influential and enduring artists.
+An East Bay native, his dynamic career has bridged Latin jazz, salsa, rock, and Latin pop, helping shape the sound of modern Latin music since the late 1960s.

 Raised in Oakland, California, Escovedo was immersed in music from an early age.
-Though he began as a saxophonist and later explored vibraphone, his true calling emerged behind the percussion setup—launching a career that would redefine the role of Latin percussion in contemporary music.
-Alongside his brothers, including the late Coke Escovedo, he co-founded the Escovedo Brothers Latin Jazz Sextet, quickly earning a reputation as one of Northern California’s most sought-after groups.
+Although he began as a saxophonist and later explored vibraphone, his true calling emerged as a percussionist, launching a career that would redefine the role of Latin percussion in contemporary music.
+Alongside his brothers, including the late Coke Escovedo, he co-founded the Escovedo Brothers Latin Jazz Sextet, quickly becoming one of Northern California’s most respected ensembles.

-A pivotal turning point came in 1967, when both Pete and Coke were recruited by Carlos Santana to join his groundbreaking band Santana, helping to define the emerging Latin rock movement.
-After years of international touring, Escovedo co-founded the innovative 24-piece ensemble Azteca in 1972, further expanding the boundaries of Latin big band music.
+A pivotal moment came in 1967 when Pete and Coke Escovedo joined Santana at the invitation of Carlos Santana, helping define the emerging Latin rock movement.
+After years of international touring, Escovedo co-founded the groundbreaking 24-piece ensemble Azteca in 1972, further expanding the possibilities of Latin big band music.

-Throughout his illustrious career, Escovedo has collaborated with an extraordinary roster of legends, including Herbie Hancock, Chick Corea, Tito Puente, Mongo Santamaria, Poncho Sanchez, Cal Tjader, and Woody Herman—a testament to his versatility, artistry, and deep musical authority.
+Throughout his acclaimed career, Escovedo has collaborated with legendary artists including Herbie Hancock, Chick Corea, Tito Puente, Mongo Santamaria, Poncho Sanchez, Cal Tjader, and Woody Herman.

-In 2017, he released his acclaimed memoir, My Life in the Key of E, offering a personal look into his remarkable journey.
-His album Back to the Bay (2018) pays tribute to his roots, blending Latin jazz with soul and Bay Area classics in a vibrant, contemporary sound.
+In 2017, he released his memoir, My Life in the Key of E, offering a personal reflection on his remarkable musical journey.
+His album Back to the Bay (2018) pays tribute to his roots, blending Latin jazz, soul, and Bay Area classics into a vibrant contemporary sound.

-Escovedo’s legacy continues to resonate across generations.
-In 2013, he received the Jazz Tribute Award from the Los Angeles Jazz Society, and in a historic milestone, he and his daughter, Sheila E., were both honored with the Latin Recording Academy’s Lifetime Achievement Award—the first father-daughter duo to receive this distinction.
+Escovedo’s influence continues to resonate across generations.
+In 2013, he received the Jazz Tribute Award from the Los Angeles Jazz Society, and in a historic milestone, he and his daughter Sheila E. were both honored with the Latin Recording Academy Lifetime Achievement Award, becoming the first father-daughter duo to receive the distinction.